-In general, increasing the minimum size limit would be expected to result in negative short-term effects relative to the difficulty for fishermen to land a legal size hogfish.
-On the other hand, long-term indirect benefits could result if the increased minimum size limit slows the rate of harvest enough to avoid an in-season closure from reaching the ACL.
+In general, increasing the minimum size limit would be expected to result in negative effects relative to the difficulty for fishermen to land a legal size hogfish.
+Negative effects would also result from an increase in dead discards, as fishermen find it wasteful if they are prohibited from retaining a fish that is already dead.
+The majority of hogfish are caught by recreational fishermen while spearfishing in the Gulf (SEDAR 37 2014).
+Due to the 100% discard mortality for recreational spearfishing (Section 2.4), increasing the minimum size limit would be expected to result in an increase in dead discards if it is difficult for spearfishers to identify a legal size hogfish under an increased minimum size while underwater.
+On the other hand, indirect benefits could result if the increased minimum size limit slows the rate of harvest enough to avoid an inseason closure, triggered by reaching the ACL.
 Additional effects would not be expected from retaining the current minimum size limit of 12 inches FL (Alternative 1).
-However, an in-season closure would be most likely to occur under Alternative 1, as the most hogfish would be retainable (all hogfish 12 inches FL and greater).
+However, an inseason closure would be most likely to occur under Alternative 1, as the most hogfish would be retainable (all hogfish 12 inches FL and greater).

-Negative short-term effects would be expected to be greater by selecting a larger minimum size limit.
-Thus, a 16 inch FL minimum size limit (Alternative 4) would be expected to result in the greatest negative short-term effects among the alternatives.
+Negative effects would be expected to increase as the minimum size limit increases.
+Thus, a 16-inch FL minimum size limit (Preferred Alternative 4) would be expected to result in the greatest negative effects among the alternatives.
 These effects would decrease in intensity under Alternative 3 followed by Alternative 2.
-For the long-term, the potential for negative effects would be reversed; an in-season ACL closure would be least likely under the largest minimum size limit (Alternative 4), followed by Alternative 3 then Alternative 2.
-A larger minimum size limit would also provide greater biological benefits for the stock, potentially resulting in greater long-term social benefits from a healthier stock.
+In terms of indirect effects, the potential for negative effects would be reversed; an in-season ACL closure would be least likely under the largest minimum size limit (Preferred Alternative 4), followed by Alternative 3 then Alternative 2.
+However, due to the expected reductions in landings under each of Alternatives 2-4 (Table 2.4.5) and the current preferred alternative in Action 3 to increase the ACL to 219,000 lbs ww, it is likely that a substantial quota underage could occur from a greater increase to the minimum size limit, compared to Alternative 1.